A winter trip to Luleå (with prices)

 We were lucky enough to see the Northern lights because the weather was not cloudy and the solar activity was quite strong.
 You can always book a tour guide to help you find the Northern lights.
 It usually costs a lot though (about SEK 900 per person).
 If you’d like to stay on a budget, I’d recommend reading my guide on how to find the Northern lights in Sweden.

-People with Northern lights in the background.
+A group of people posing with the Northern Lights in the background.

 Photo: Patrik Moravcik